Richard L. Burguet, Pastor

 I love families and students, but I am most glad that Jesus loves us and allows us to know Him more and more.

-I have been married to my husband, Shane, since 1993.
-We have three sons, Daniel, Joshua and James.
-All three are in the military.
+I have been married to my husband, Brad, since 1999.
+We have three daughters, Nathalie, Haley and Ella.

-I enjoy art, reading and design and I love being the first smiling face you meet when you walk into the office here at New Hope.
+I enjoy music, teaching piano and voice and I love being the first smiling face you meet when you walk into the office here at New Hope.

 Melinda Wallace, Church Life Coordinator